Parnelli Jones: Driving career

 With Scotsman Jim Clark in a Lotus-Ford closing on Jones in the waning laps, Jones' car developed a horizontal crack in the external oil reservoir.
 At that moment, driver Eddie Sachs crashed on the oil-slickened racing surface and brought out a yellow caution flag, slowing the field.
 Agajanian, Jones' car owner, argued with chief steward Harlan Fengler not to issue a black flag, insisting the oil level had dropped below the level of the crack, and that the leak had stopped.
 As Agajanian pleaded with Fengler, Lotus head man Colin Chapman rushed up to join the conversation and demanded that Fengler follow the rules about disqualifying cars with oil leaks.
 With the end of the race just minutes away, Fengler took no action, and Jones went on to win.
 The Lotus-Ford team, while unhappy with the obvious favoritism displayed by race officials toward Jones and Agajanian, also acknowledged Jones' clear superiority in the event.
 In addition, Ford officials recognized that a victory through disqualification of Clark's biggest competitor would not be well received by the public, so they declined to protest.

 Also that year, legendary vehicle fabricator Bill Stroppe built a Mercury Marauder USAC Stock car for Jones.
 Jones won the 1963 Pikes Peak International Hill Climb in the car, and broke the stock car speed record.

-In 1964, he won seven races (and tied for a win) on his way to the USAC Stock car crown.
+In 1964, Jones won seven races (and tied for a win) on his way to the USAC Stock car crown.
 He won the Turkey Night Grand Prix midget car event.
 Mercury decided to pull out of stock car racing after the season.
 The following year, Jones almost won Indy for a second time, finishing second behind Jim Clark.

-He won five of the nine midget car events that he entered in 1966, including the Turkey Night Grand Prix.
+Jones won five of the nine midget car events that he entered in 1966, including the Turkey Night Grand Prix.
 He finished fourteenth in the final points despite competing in only nine of 65 events.

 Jones's STP-Paxton Turbocar from the 1967 Indianapolis 500.

-In 1967, he drove in the Indianapolis 500 for owner Andy Granatelli in the revolutionary STP-Paxton Turbocar.
+In 1967, Jones drove in the Indianapolis 500 for owner Andy Granatelli in the revolutionary STP-Paxton Turbocar.
 Jones dominated the race but dropped out with three laps to go when a small, inexpensive transmission bearing broke.
 After 1968, turbine-powered cars were legislated out of competition.